Understanding the Zantac Lawsuit in 2021

-The FDA has issued a new warning for customers of both the prescription and over-the-counter versions of Zantac (ranitidine).
+The Zantac lawsuit filed results from the FDA issuing a new warning for customers of prescription and over-the-counter versions of the once-popular heartburn medication Zantac (ranitidine).
 Zantac is currently being investigated for cancer risks associated with the drug after a recent test revealed that the commonly-used heartburn medication contains a carcinogenic chemical up to 3,000 times greater than the FDA’s daily intake limit.
 The carcinogenic chemical present in Zantac is known as N-nitrosodimethylamine (“NDMA”).
-If you’d like to discuss this issue, or feel you may have been affected, please fill out the form on the right, or click our chat button below.
-If you or a loved one were diagnosed with and cancers listed below after taking Zantac, you may be entitled to compensation by filing a Zantac lawsuit.
+Now, many individuals who took this medication developed cancer are suing the manufacturer, Sanofi.
+If you’d like to discuss this issue or feel you may have been affected, please fill out the form on the right, or click our chat button below.
+Zantac cancer lawsuits are currently pending in many parts of the country, including Las Vegas, Nevada.
+If you or a loved one were diagnosed with cancers listed below after taking Zantac, you might be entitled to compensation by filing a Zantac lawsuit.

 Zantac Recall?
 Zantac Cancer Risks?
 Enough Said.
 Ask Ed.